WalhoutLab/WormClust/README.md

     a) During Development- Using Variation Score (VS)
     b) Across tissues- Using Coefficient of Variation (CV)
     c) Across compendium of expression datasets - Using CV

+  ### 2) Finding prevalence of transcriptional regulation at pathway level
+    a) Supervised approach
+    b) Unsupervised approach

   ## **Features**